Finder makes money from featured partners, but editorial opinions are our own.

 The way we consume international sport is undergoing a substantial change.
 While streaming has become an integral part of how we enjoy movies and television programming, professional sport is the next frontier in that field.

 One of the major players in sports streaming is British company DAZN.
 Launched back in 2016, it promised to shake up the traditional pay TV model that has dominated sports coverage and broadcast rights for decades.
 A planned launch into 200 more countries was delayed by coronavirus.
-But it is now live and Australia is part of the global expansion.
+It is now live and Australia is part of the global expansion.

 Foxtel and free-to-air TV led the way for years in sports broadcasting in Australia before the arrival of Optus Sport in 2016.
 Kayo Sports then joined the fray, offering more than 50 sports and an aggressive price point. beIN SPORTS has also launched a streaming service and now we have DAZN.
 This is all you need to know about DAZN.